No-Fault Versus Fault Divorce

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-Today, most states reject notions of “fault” in divorce and have adopted “no-fault” laws that allow couples to divorce without airing their dirty laundry in court.
-The following article provides an overview of the differences between these types of divorces.
+In an effort to reject notions of fault in divorce proceedings, all states have now adopted some form of a “no-fault” divorce, which allows couples to end their marriage without airing their dirty laundry in court.
+The following article provides an overview of the differences between a fault and no-fault divorce.

 What is a No-Fault Divorce?